trilemma-dev/SwiftAuthorizationSample/README.md

 Monitor.

 ## App Architecture & UI
 The sample app's architecture and UI are not meant to serve as examples of how to best build a macOS app.
+Notably UI technology chosen was to support back to macOS 10.14.4 which does not support SwiftUI.
 Please consult other resources for such guidance.

 ## Other Considerations
 While this sample shows one app installing and communicating with one helper tool, the relationship can be many to